Icebreakers for Meetings & Training Seminars

 If you are new to performing seminars or meetings, you may feel a little daunted by the icebreaker ideas.
 Keep in mind that practice makes perfect, and it can take experimenting to get things right.
 Different icebreaker materials work for different people, so feel free to give things a go and see what you can achieve or even branch out and search for virtual icebreakers if your virtual team are working from home, from having video calls, virtual meetings and regular training sessions for your remote team to break the ice, there are plenty of ideas.

 Different ages and places of work respond more effectively to different scenarios.
 It’s common for seminars to end with a review from the learners, so as well as the training, ask them to rate your training icebreakers and see what they may do differently.
 Why not try the same with meetings?
 It’s a great chance to see what works according to your team.
-Which of these corporate event icebreakers cebreakers for meetings & training seminars would work best for your team?
+Which of these corporate event icebreakers would work best for your team?

 Go back to other articles